rsquillace/renters-lament/data/README.md

 #### Raw Data

-Raw industry and wage data may be found in their respective folders
+Raw rent and industry wage data may be found in their respective folders

 #### Clean Data